Phonics solutions from Action Factor

 Presenter: Dr. Myrna R. Gifford

-Workshop overview: To reach all children, we know that we must provide learning options that address individual learning styles, motivation, and interests.
-Self-running activity centers fulfill this need by giving children a chance to learn through auditory, visual, and tactile/kinesthetic modalities.
-Projects and activities at centers allow children to work individually, in pairs, or in small groups.
-Well-designed centers can encourage children to participate in creative activities that break away from the paper/pencil tasks so common to traditional assignments.
-As children learn to manage and self-monitor the quality of their work, they begin to take responsibility for their own learning, forming work habits that will serve them for the rest of their lives.
+Workshop overview: To reach all students, we know that we must provide learning options that address individual learning styles, motivation, and interests.
+Self-running activity centers fulfill this need by giving students a chance to learn through auditory, visual, and tactile/kinesthetic modalities.
+Projects and activities at centers allow students to work individually, in pairs, or in small groups.
+Well-designed centers can encourage students to participate in creative activities that break away from the paper/pencil tasks so common to traditional assignments.
+As students learn to manage and self-monitor the quality of their work, they begin to take responsibility for their own learning, forming work habits that will serve them for the rest of their lives.

 Format of the presentation: This is a make-and-take workshop where participants can create one or more learning centers to use in their classrooms or other settings.
 Multi-media centers can be designed to correlate with single-subject or multi-disciplinary topics.